Madison transportation staff recommend Bus Rapid Transit routes

 Foster also wasn’t sold on the Downtown proposal, but other transportation board members said they were warming up to it.

-Other options for Downtown included going around the outer loop of the Capitol Square year round or a route that would swing south of the square using Doty, Wilson and Fairchild streetsand require converting a parking lane on Fairchild to a dedicated BRT lane that would flow against the one-way traffic.
+Other options for Downtown included going around the outer loop of the Capitol Square year round or a route that would swing south of the square using Doty, Wilson and Fairchild streets.

 City staff concluded it was better to have BRT buses on the square because it makes connections with regular city buses easier for riders, there is more than double the sidewalk space to create the BRT stations, and the city would not lose out on an estimated $170,000 in annual parking revenue.

-Although some board members had concerns about rerouting buses for special events, transportation staff noted that only happens around 10% of the year.
+Although some board members had concerns about rerouting buses for special events, transportation staff noted that only happens about 10% of the year.

-The route recommendations still need to be approved by several city committees and the City Council.
+The Downtown and West Side route recommendations still need to be approved by several city committees and the City Council.
+The East Side route does not need to go through that process.